fls-bioinformatics-core/genomics/build-indexes/README.markdown

 ### Outputs ###

-Index file are created in the directory the script was run in.
+Index files are created in the directory the script was run in.

 * `.bif` index files
 * `.brg` index files for base- and color-space